notjishy/FlightRising-URL-Underline-Fix/README.md

   2. The underline will match the color of the text.

 Any underlines added by the user when styling their URL will still be there even when not hovering.
 I figured this was the best option as people may want to preserve the formatting that the individual user's intended when styling their text.

+#### Custom Link Color
+This feature allows you to customize the default color of the URL text.
+- Default
+    Keeps the current default URL text color unchanged.
+- Old Default
+    Changes the default URL text color to what it was previously.
+- Custom
+    Changes the default URL text color to any color of your choosing.